Skip to main content

 Create a replica

-1. Log in to the Aiven Console.
+1. Log in to the Aiven Console, and go to your Aiven for PostgreSQL service.

 The read-only replica is created and added to the list of services in your project.
 The Overview page of the replica indicates the name of the primary service for the replica.